zhengying-liu/autodl-contrib/file_format/README.md

 └── n9162.jpg
 ```

 Well yes, the files don't really follow our naming rules (with no `*example*` pattern etc).
 You are allowed to do this only if **you precise that the dataset is in file format in the file name of lables**, as in `monkeys_labels_file_format.csv`.

-And in this CSV file, there should be a column called `FileName` to indicate the corresponding files.
+**WARNING**: in this CSV file, there should be a column called `FileName` to indicate the corresponding files.

 Note that besides having dense representation (e.g. 0-1 vectors), the labels can also have **sparse representation**.
 This means that we can have **label-confidence pairs**.
 For example,
 ```